Ahh the world of school and Kindy Orientation Day!

 That is aproximately 1500 school lunches we need to make in our children’s primary school life.

-My top tips I learnt when my daughter went to Kindy which I carried on through now we are heading into Year 2 for my daughter and Year 1 for my son next year.
+My top tips I learnt when my daughter went to Kindy which I carried on through now we are in Year 3 for my daughter and Year 2 for my son.

 - Write a list of each child’s favourite sandwich toppings, fruit, vegetables and snacks – Check out our Printables for your fridge.